DevScholar/c-for-js-devs/src/introduction.md

 Goals:

 - Provide a brief comparison and mapping of various JavaScript topics to their counterparts in C.
-- Provide links to Rust reference, book and articles for further reading on topics.
+- Provide links to C reference, book and articles for further reading on topics.

 Non-goals: